swimlane/swimlane-python/docs/recipes/records.md

     field_name="References"
 )

-print refs # This is a list of the records that were added as references.
+for ref in refs: # This is a list of the records that were added as references.
+    print refs
 ```